twrpdtgen/twrpdtgen/README.md

 $ twrpdtgen -h
 TWRP device tree generator

-usage: twrpdtgen [-h] [-v] [-o OUTPUT] recovery_image
+usage: twrpdtgen [-h] [-o OUTPUT] [-v] [-k] recovery_image

 positional arguments:
-  recovery_image        path to a recovery image (or boot image if the device is A/B)
+  recovery_image        path to a recovery image (or boot image if the device
+                        is A/B)

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         Enable debugging logging
-  -o OUTPUT, --output OUTPUT
+  -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
                         custom output folder
+  -v, --verbose         enable debugging logging
+  -k, --keep-aik        keep AIK after the generation
 ```

 When an image is provided, if everything goes well, there will be a device tree at `output/manufacturer/codename`